Customize handling of asynchronous events by combining event-processing operators.

 - watchOS 6.0+Beta

 The Combine framework provides a declarative Swift API for processing values over time.
-These values can represent user interface events, network responses, scheduled events, and many other kinds of asynchronous data.
+These values can represent many kinds of asynchronous events.
 Combine declares publishers to expose values that can change over time, and subscribers to receive those values from the publishers.

 Publisherprotocol declares a type that can deliver a sequence of values over time.
 Publishers have operators to act on the values received from upstream publishers and republish them.